Royal Welch Fusiliers: Regimental Colonels

-2006: Regiment amalgamated with The Royal Regiment of Wales to form The Royal Welsh
+2006: Regiment amalgamated with The Royal Regiment of Wales to form The Royal WelshAlliances

+The regiment had an alliance with the Canadian Royal 22e Régiment from 1927 until its amalgamation in 2006; this alliance included the frequent exchange of personnel between the two regiments.

 Regimental mascot

 As with the Royal Regiment of Wales, the regiment traditionally had a goat, never called a mascot.
 The tradition dated back to at least 1775, and possibly to the regiment's formation.
 The goat was always named 'Billy'.

 Uniform

 Soldiers of this regiment were distinguishable by the unique feature of the "flash", consisting of five overlapping black silk ribbons (seven inches long for soldiers and nine inches long for officers) on the back of the uniform jacket at neck level.
 This is a legacy of the days when it was normal for soldiers to wear pigtails.
 In 1808, this practice was discontinued but when the order was issued the RWF were serving in Nova Scotia and had not received the instruction when the regiment departed to join an expedition to the West Indies.
 In 1834 the officers of the 23rd Foot were finally granted permission by William IV to wear this non-regulation item as a distinction on the full dress uniform as "a peculiarity whereby to mark the dress of that distinguished regiment".
 This was extended to all ranks in 1900.

 Khaki service dress replaced the scarlet tunic as the principal uniform, and the Army Council attempted to remove the flash during the First World War, citing the grounds that it would help the Germans identify which unit was facing them.
 As Fusilier officer Robert Graves reported, "the regiment retorted by inquiring on what occasion since the retreat from Corunna, when the regiment was the last to leave Spain, with the keys of the town postern in the pocket of one of its officers, had any of His Majesty's enemies seen the back of a Royal Welch Fusilier?," and the matter remained "in abeyance throughout the war."
 The efforts of the regiment to retain the distinction was further reinforced at a medal ceremony when King George V saw an officer of the regiment in the line.
 He ordered an About Turn and seeing the flash still on the tunic said sotto voce, "don't ever let anyone take it from you!"
 The wearing of the flash on service dress was extended to other ranks in 1924.

 As a fusilier regiment, the RWF wore a hackle, which consisted of a plume of white feathers mounted behind the cap-badge of the modern beret.
 The full dress of the Royal Welch Fusiliers, as worn by the entire regiment until 1914, included a racoon-skin hat (bearskin for officers) with a white hackle and a scarlet tunic with the dark blue facings of a Royal regiment.
 This uniform continued to be worn by the RWF's Corps of Drums and the Regimental Pioneers until the merger of 2006.